Welcome to the Percona Live Keynotes

 2) How Innodb Master Key encryption internal works:

-- relation between Master Key and tablespace's encryption key
+- the relation between Master Key and tablespace's encryption key

 - keyring cooperation